-Saudi betrayal of Yemen laid bare in Aden
+In Aden, a Saudi betrayal of Yemen is laid bare

 Houthi fighters flooded the capital Sanaa in a move they described as a revolution.
 Their coup was successful and the capital, as well as many other provinces, have since been under their control.